 - Feeling the power of a waterfall showering over us

-- Swimming in two giant lagoons at the foot of the Blue Mountains
+- Swimming in 2 giant lagoons at the foot of the Blue Mountains

 - Seeing Australian animals including water hens, dragonflies, a water dragon and funnel web and golden orb spiders.